anaesperanzalin/myreads2/README.md

 This is the first of three projects required by the Udacity's React Nanodegree program.

 # Install and view the project
-After cloning the repository,use NPM to install the dependencies and start the development server.
+After cloning the repository, use NPM to install the dependencies and start the development server.

 $ git clone https://github.com/anaesperanzalin/myreads2